 Located in Mid-city, Finn McCool’s, also known as simply “Finn’s,” always celebrates St. Patrick’s Day in a big way.
 This year they have everything from the “Kilts of Many Colour’s Pipes and Drums Band” to a school of Irish dancing on the Friday before St. Patty’s.
 On the actual day, the pub throws a block party with music, free food, Irish karaoke and a mini float parade where revelers don boxes and march around the block.

-Finn McCool’s was started by Belfast-born New Orleans visitors-turned-locals who were attracted to the area and how it felt like home.
+Finn McCool’s was started by Belfast-born visitors-turned-locals who were attracted to the area and how it felt like home.
 The bar has grown to be one of the most beloved Irish pubs in the city.
 It was recently named Best Neighborhood Bar in Gambit Magazine’s Best of the Big Easy Awards, and it won four Best Bartender awards between 2007 and 2010.

 Molly’s at the Market (1107 Decatur St)